-But things came to light after speaking with a Christian leader.
-What I took away was Christians see LGBT as an issue but not hear the stories, hurt, and rejection.
+According to a Christian leader, Christians see LGBT as an issue to tackle but do not hear the stories of hurt and rejection of the community.

 I am no religious leader, but as someone who has been in the evangelical scene for many years and a student of the bible, this is what I have to say.

 Pastor Lawrence Khong of Faith Community Baptist Church and leader of the Wear White movement expressed concerns about the LGBT lifestyle being normalised and glamourised.

 His ultimate fear is that if two men or women are recognised as a family unit, the adopted child will have to grow up without mum or dad.

 I can empathise with his idealism that every child should have both a mum and dad.
 However, we all know reality differs.
 Single parents can raise their children just as well.